-Lastly is Cleopatra Beach, which is the furthest beach from Antalya city but definitely worth the trek.
+Lastly is Cleopatra Beach, which is the furthest beach from Antalya city, but is definitely worth the trek.

 Named after the Egyptian queen herself, Cleopatra Beach is renowned for incredible blue waters, swimming, water sports, and great facilities.
 This famous blue-flag beach is situated in the small town of Alanya, a popular destination for families and international travelers alike.

 The main characteristic of Cleopatra Beach is that it is a white sand beach.
-Tourists will easily find great hotels, restaurants, and bars along the promenade, all of which are located nearby the beach to maximize the summer holiday experience.
+As well as the beach, there are many things to do in Alanya that make it worth a couple of days of your time if you can spare it.
+You will easily find great hotels, restaurants, and bars along the promenade, all of which are located near the beach to maximize the summer holiday experience.

 The main beach is around two kilometers from the center of Alanya and is reachable by public transport.